-VALID NTRP COMPU TER RATINGS FOR 202 21 Players who are 59 years or under during the 2021 League Year will have their most current computer rating displayed in TennisLink.
+VALID NTRP COMPUTER RATINGS FOR PARTICIPATION IN USTA LEAGUE IN 2022

+Players who are 59 years or under during the 2022 League Year will have their most current computer rating displayed in TennisLink.
 They must self-rate if their NTRP rating is older than 3 years.

-2021 League Year Exception: A player who receives a published (M) or (T) rating and chooses to participate in the Adult Division will be required to self-rate even if the (M) or (T) rating is less than 3 years old.
-Teal 2021. outer rating in TennisLink for play in der during the 2021 League Year will rating displayed in TennisLink.
-They is older than 2 years.
+Exception: A player who receives a published (M) or (T) rating and chooses to participate in the Adult Division will be required to self-rate even if the (M) or (T) rating is less than 3 years old.

+X indicates the years of valid computer rating in TennisLink for play in 2022

+Players who will be 60 years or older during the 2022 League Year will have their most current computer rating displayed in TennisLink.
+They must self-rate if their NTRP rating is older than 2 years.

 Exception: A player who receives a published (M) or (T) rating and chooses to participate in the Adult Division will be required to self-rate even if the (M) or (T) rating is less than 2 years old.

+X indicates the years of valid computer rating in TennisLink for play in 2022.

+2019 2020 2021

+X No year-end ratings ×

-X indicates the years of valid comp 2021. outer rating in TennisLink for play in Last Year Computer Rating Received 2018 2019 Age 59 or Under during 2021 League Year х х Age 60 or Over during 2021 League Year Х TennisLink will automatically remove expired computer and self-ratings thereby allowing individuals to self-rate.
+were published for League Year 2020 X

+TennisLink will automatically remove expired computer and self-ratings thereby allowing individuals to self-rate.
 Players with expired ratings will not be allowed to self-rate at a lower level than their last valid NTRP rating.
 However, they will have the opportunity to file a self-rate appeal of the NTRP rating level assigned.

-Computer rating s are valid based on this table.
-Self-ratings are v computer rating. alid for 2 years from the date issued l or until replaced by a dynamic or
+Computer ratings are valid based on this table.

+Self-ratings are valid for 2 years from the date issued or until replaced by a dynamic or computer rating.